marcofortin/mind-space/README.md

-# mind-space - developed at ConUHacks V
+# mind-space

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+🙇‍♂️ Workspace tool to improve self-reflection and work related stress

+Developed at ConuHacks V in collaboration with dakadabra, Talark and keithnicholas

 ## Development server